Umaverma110/delta_demo/README.md

 # delta_demo
-this is a demo get &amp; gethug
+this is a demo get &amp; gethub